ClusterHQ/flocker/docs/introduction/index.rst

 Flocker Basics
 ==============

-Flocker works by exposing a simple REST API on its Control Service.
+Flocker works by exposing a simple :ref:`REST API<api>` on its Control Service.
 The Flocker Control Service communicates with Flocker Agents running on each node in the cluster to carry out commands.

-To interact with the Flocker API you can use the Flocker CLI, or access it directly in popular programming languages like Go, Python and Ruby.
+To interact with the Flocker API you can use the :ref:`Flocker CLI<cli>`, or access it directly in popular programming languages like Go, Python and Ruby.

 With the Flocker API or CLI you can:

-* Deploy a multi-container application to multi-hosts
+* Deploy a multi-container application to multiple hosts
 * Move containers between hosts
 * Attach and detach data volumes from containers as they change hosts
 * Migrate local data volumes between servers (currently Experimental)